 The Design of Tramway Systems

 Design of a tramway system should start with a consideration of the public transport needs of the area under consideration.
-One needs to know the origins and destinations of commuters, shoppers, leisure travellers and tourists etc.
+One needs to know the origins and destinations of commuters, shoppers, leisure travelers and tourists etc.

 If the flows of passengers are not sufficient to justify metro or heavy rail construction then we can proceed further.